BAYKO Product Details - 1963 to 1964

 Windows, Doors, Bases and Roofs all remained unchanged.

-They were produced in plastic in what is known as the 'Flanged' or 'Minimalist' style, as you can see in the picture [below, right].
+They were produced in plastic, moving away from the earlier POLYSTYRENE, to what is known as the 'Flanged' or 'Minimalist' style, as you can see in the picture [below, right].

 Bricks were reduced to a simple front plate with top and bottom flanges, which locked on to the Rods.